savioti/aliceandsamuel/README.md

 # Alice & Samuel
-A short game made for the Weekly Game Jam - Week 147
+A short game made for the Weekly Game Jam - Week 147.
+[Check it out!](https://msavioti.itch.io/aliceandsamuel)

 This game uses the free version of DOTween which is not included in this repo.